 After several frustrating attempts, due mainly to bad weather, to reach the enemy airfields in the Wewak area, Dale’s squadron was part of a major strike against the Boram airdrome and Cape Boram on the north coast of New Guinea two days after Thanksgiving.

-They were part of a coordinated attack by all four squadrons–a more than 1000 mile round trip over the rugged Owen Stanley mountains, through the Markham and Ramu Valleys, and over the Sepik River to the target.
+They were part of a coordinated attack by all four squadrons of the 38th Bombardment Group–a more than 1000 mile round trip over the rugged Owen Stanley mountains, through the Markham and Ramu Valleys, and over the Sepik River to the target.
 Approaching the target nine abreast, low waves of the strafers dropped 100-point demolition bombs over Wewak’s entire revetment and airstrip areas.
 They were met by intense AA (antiaircraft) and machine gun fire as they strafed shacks in the coconut groves.
-The 822nd Squadron lost a plane and a crew on this mission.
+The 822nd Bomb Squadron lost a plane and a crew on this mission.
 Two planes of the 823rd were hit.

 B-25 #42-64889 crashed at sea off Cape Boram east of Wewak.
 Antiaircraft fire from the six 105-millimeter guns on the cape probably hit the left wing and tail of the bomber as it made a run over the area.
 Pilot Ed Poltrack had to swerve to avoid the crippled Wieland-Wilson plane.
 The entire tail section broke off just before the plane crashed into the sea.
 Poltrack watched it hit the water, bounce, coast for half a mile with the left engine dead, and hit again.
 It all seemed to happen very slowly, he said.
 The plane broke up in the sea about a mile and a half northeast of Boram’s AA guns.